Jim Carrey filmography

 In 1998, he gained critical acclaim in the satirical comedy-drama film The Truman Show, in which he played Truman Burbank, a man whose life was, unbeknownst to him, a top-rating reality television show.
 The film was highly praised and led many to believe he would be nominated for an Oscar, but instead he picked up his first Golden Globe Award for Best Actor in a Motion Picture Drama.
-In 2000, he returned to comedy reteaming with the Farrelly brothers for Me, Myself & Irene, it received mixed reviews but enjoyed box office success.
+In 2000, he returned to comedy reteaming with the Farrelly brothers for Me, Myself & Irene; it received mixed reviews but enjoyed box office success.
 That same year, Carrey also appeared in How the Grinch Stole Christmas.

 Carrey starred opposite Jennifer Aniston and Morgan Freeman in Tom Shadyac's 2003 comedy Bruce Almighty, portraying a television newsman who unexpectedly receives God's omnipotent abilities.
-It remains his most financially successful film to date.
-In 2004, he took a role in the critically lauded art-house film Eternal Sunshine of the Spotless Mind, written by Charlie Kaufmann and directed by Michael Gondry.
+It remained his most financially successful film until Sonic the Hedgehog 3 in 2024.
+In 2004, he took a role in the critically lauded art-house film Eternal Sunshine of the Spotless Mind, written by Charlie Kaufman and directed by Michael Gondry.
 He received his fourth Golden Globe Award nomination, and was also nominated for his first BAFTA Award for Best Actor in a Leading Role.
-In the 2010s and 2020s, he portrayed Sal Bertolinni / Colonel Stars and Stripes in the black comedy superhero film Kick-Ass 2 (2013), the sequel Dumb and Dumber To with Jeff Daniels again (2014), and the villain Dr. Ivo "Eggman" Robotnik in Sonic the Hedgehog (2020) and it’s 2022 sequel.
+In the 2010s and 2020s, he played Sal Bertolinni / Colonel Stars and Stripes in the black comedy superhero film Kick-Ass 2 (2013), Lloyd Christmas in Dumb and Dumber To (2014), and the villainous scientist Dr. Ivo "Eggman" Robotnik in Sonic the Hedgehog (2020) and its two sequels in 2022 and 2024.